 Son of former German president stabbed to death in Berlin

-The son of a former German president has been stabbed to death while he was giving a lecture at a hospital in Berlin where he worked as a head physician.
+The son of former German president Richard von Weizsaecker was stabbed to death while he was giving a lecture at a hospital in Berlin where he worked as a head physician, police said Wednesday.

-Police said they have arrested a 57-year-old man over the death of Fritz von Weizsaecker on Tuesday evening at the Schlosspark-Klinik after a man jumped up from the audience and attacked him.
+A 57-year-old man is in custody after a man jumped up from the audience at the Schlosspark-Klinik and attacked Fritz von Weizsaecker with a knife on Tuesday evening.
 Another man who tried to stop the attack was seriously wounded.

+“We cannot yet say anything about the attacker’s motive,” said police spokesman Michael Gassen, adding that the suspect is still being questioned.

 Von Weizsaecker died at the scene despite immediate attention from colleagues.

-Fritz von Weizsaecker, 59, was the son of one of Germany’s most beloved presidents, Richard von Weizsaecker, who headed the country from 1984 to 1994.
-He died in 2015.
+The 59-year-old was the son of one of Germany’s most esteemed presidents, who was the country’s head of state — a largely ceremonial post — from 1984 to 1994.
+The former president died in 2015.

+Fritz von Weizaecker was one of the ex-president’s four children.
+His sister Beatrice von Weizsaecker posted a picture of Jesus on the Cross on Instagram after the murder of her brother.

+Von Weizsaecker studied and worked at several hospitals in Germany and abroad, including the Harvard Medical School in Boston and a hospital in Zurich, Switzerland.
+His fields of expertise were internal medicine and gastroenterology.

 Comments